Must-Have Gardening Tools for the Novice Gardener

-If you’re gardening in a larger space, growing vegetables, or including multiple types of plants, add a shovel, jute twine, and a hose with spray nozzle.
-Since you’ll be using the tools more often, you’ll probably want to buy higher quality tools, perhaps from a mail-order provider.
+If you’re gardening in a larger space, growing vegetables, or including multiple types of plants, add a shovel, jute twine, and a garden hose with a spray nozzle.
+Since you’ll be using these tools more often, you’ll probably want to buy higher quality tools.

 Key Points About Gardening Tools

 The #1 thing to keep in mind is this: Buy the best tool you can afford for the type of gardening you’ll be doing.